Yuka App Tried & Tested – My Honest Review

 The Yuka app further explains why this ingredient is so bad and cites several studies.
 It turns out it could be an endocrine disruptor, which means it might mess with hormone levels and thyroid activity.
 It’s also known to cause serious irritation to the eyes, skin, and lungs.

 If I had this information earlier, I definitely wouldn’t have bought the cream.
 I’m going to be extra careful from now on and scan everything with Yuka before making a purchase.
-The reports from the app are convincingly accurate.
+The reports in the app seem accurate and well-researched.

 It’s a relief to know that this was the only high-risk ingredient in the cream.
 The other ingredients pose lower risks, like potential fragrance allergens such as limonene, or no risk at all.